-The European Medicines Agency has developed a policy on the publication of clinical data for medicinal products for human use.
-The Agency took a considered approach to developing this policy based on respect for the views and concerns brought forward by a broad range of stakeholders and European bodies.
+The European Medicines Agency has developed its policy on the publication of clinical data for human medicines, taking account of the views and concerns of a broad range of stakeholders and European bodies.
+The policy complements other policies and mechanisms to ensure transparency.

 The process began with a workshop on clinical-trial data and transparency on 22 November 2012 to discuss the practical and policy issues that needed to be addressed before the Agency can begin to release these complex data sets.